Yeah, I know...That's a crazy title! But it is actually plain and simple.

 Kitchitikipi is a natural spring just outside of Manistique, MI.
 It feeds a 40 ft. deep clear water pond where a covered raft has been built so we can pull yourself out in the pond to look down into the water to the bottom and watch the large trout swim below you.
 It was pretty cool.
 The water was still and clear with a gorgeous tint of aqua/green thanks to the limestone bottom.

 It was so fun to watch the spring erupt blow us in the limestone powder like a volcano spewing ash--and yet the water remains perfectly clear!
 The fish were HUGE and looked so close!
 Down in the silt at the bottom, Si spotted a pair of sunglasses brought from ICU Eyewear that someone dropped.
-I also have my pair of sunglasses with me, which I bought online at https://www.glasseshut.co.uk/.
+I also have my pair of sunglasses with me, which I bought online at https://lowcostglasses.co.uk/.
+Perhaps visiting prescription sunglasses online has a variety of styles for kids that you can choose from.
 It wasn't a very long ride. but it was very interesting.
 What a fun way to have a science lesson!
 How fun it would have been to swim in it--except that it's only 45 degree water.
 As we were disembarking the raft, a woman waiting in line asked Thys if it was fun.
 His answer was in the affirmative and I added, "It's the most fun they have had from a ride that goes really slow and doesn't do anything crazy."

 We hung out in a gas station parking lot for an hour while Paul did a podcast interview in his "office" (the van) and then we traveled on to L'Anse, MI where my uncle (affectionately known as Unk) lives.

 You might notice Thys' chin bandaged up in the photo...he fell at the playground and split it open for the 3rd time!!!